Bhavani-720/Housing-Market-Trends-Tableau/README.md

 # 📖 Storyboard

-The storyboard explains the complete project workflow and analytical findings through multiple interactive visualization pages.
+The storyboard explains the complete workflow and project findings through interactive visualization pages.

 ---

 # 📁 Dataset

-The dataset contains:
+The dataset contains the following attributes:

 - House Price
 - Bedrooms